-Companies raise debt and equity capital to buy operating and non-operating assets which are expected to generate revenue going forward.
-The activities related to the utilization of these operating assets are called the core operations of a business.
+Companies raise debt and equity capital to buy operating and non-operating assets, which are expected to generate revenue going forward.
+The activities related to utilizing these operating assets are called the core operations of a business.
 For example, the activity of producing and selling toys for a toy manufacturing company would be considered its core operations.
 The net difference between the revenue generated by the core operations and the expenses directly incurred to generate this revenue is called the Net Operating Income.

 The most common operating expenses are:

 - Cost of Goods Sold (COGS): COGS are the cost of the merchandise that is sold.

 - Selling, General, and Administrative Expenses (SG&A): SG&A is the non-production costs directly related to the operating activities and include salaries, advertising expenses, rents, and other selling expenses.

 - Depreciation: Depreciation is a non-cash expense representing the deterioration of the operating fixed assets of a company over a reporting period.

 In our example above about the toy manufacturing company, the COGS would include the cost of the material used to create the toy along with the direct labor costs used in the production.
 SG&A would comprise the rent, administrative expenses, utility bills, the marketing campaign, and the selling commissions.

 Net Operating Income is an important measure of operating efficiency as it excludes the effect of financial leverage and taxes, which can vary widely among companies even in similar industries.
 The level of Operating Income is driven by various factors, including pricing strategies, the cost of raw materials, salaries, and the level of fixed versus variable costs.

 The various items used to calculate Net Operating Income are reported on the Profit & Loss Statement (P&L) as follows: